Root Canal Cost: How Much and How to Pay for It

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-While the specific cost of a root canal will vary depending on your geographical location, the location of the tooth, your dentist, and other factors, it can easily cost as much as $1,600 or even more out of pocket if you don’t have insurance — and several hundred even if you do.
+While the specific cost of a root canal will vary depending on your geographical location, your dentist, the location of your tooth, and other factors, it can easily cost as much as $2,000 or more if you don’t have insurance, and a few hundred dollars even if you do have coverage.

-Fortunately, there are a variety of ways to finance dental work that make it possible to afford the care your teeth require.
+Fortunately, there are a variety of ways to finance dental work, making it possible for you to afford the care your teeth require.
 Here’s what you need to know.

 What Is a Root Canal Treatment?

-A root canal is a dental treatment that can remove infection and bacteria from the pulp beneath the hard exterior of the tooth.
-It’s a pretty common procedure — millions of them are performed each year.
+A root canal is a dental treatment that can remove infection and bacteria from the pulp beneath the hard exterior of a tooth.
+It’s a pretty common procedure, as millions of them are performed each year.

-While root canals are often characterized as unpleasant, modern dentistry means this medical intervention can take place relatively painlessly while preserving the natural tooth for both chewing and complementing a smile.
-All of which is to say, if you’re in need of a root canal, you’re not alone.
+While root canals are often labelled as unpleasant, modern dentistry means this medical intervention can take place relatively painlessly while preserving your natural tooth, both for chewing and complementing your smile.
+If you’re in need of a root canal, you’re not alone.

 Reasons for a Root Canal